patrickfatrick/gregorian/README.md

 'iso-short'
 ```

-The following are components you can use to construct a format string like `'mm/dd/yyyy'` or `'DD, MM yyyy-mm-dd hh:tt.ll+ap zz'`.
+The following are components you can use to construct a format string like `'mm/dd/yyyy'` or `'DD, MM yyyy-mm-dd hh:tt.ll|ap zz'`.

 ```javascript
 'yyyy' // four-digit year (2015)